 |Kudus sniff the female to ensure she’s ready to mate.|

-With no doctor’s offices open or safe to visit during the lockdown, I had no choice but to treat this myself as mentioned in a prior post.
-After two rounds of antibiotics, the second of which I received from a local pharmacy that delivered them to the hotel, I began to be concerned.
+With no doctor’s offices open or safe to visit during the lockdown, I had no choice but to treat this myself, as mentioned in a prior post.
+After two rounds of antibiotics, which I received from a local pharmacy that delivered them to the hotel, I became concerned.
 What’s the problem?
 Why wasn’t it getting better

 |Even Frank and The Mrs. were busy working at building a nest in the bush in our yard.|

-However, she’ll take a full head x-ray and perform a comprehensive exam after which she’ll come up with an alternate plan of attack that should see me through the next several months.
-She explained that in some cases an abscess can be treated without invasive treatment.
+However, she’ll take a full head x-ray and perform a comprehensive exam, after which she’ll come up with an alternate plan of attack that should see me through the next several months.
+She explained that in some cases, an abscess could be treated without invasive treatment.
 We shall see.

-I informed the hotel reception desk that I will need a ride to the dentist while the driver waits for me during the appointment.
+I informed the hotel reception desk that I would need a ride to the dentist while the driver waited for me during the appointment.
 No problem.
 Am I worried about going out?
 Not really.
 I will be well prepared with a face mask and gloves on for the drive and ask for goggles during the exam.

-Based on the photos of the dentist’s office online I can only hope this highly professional dental practice has taken and will take every precaution.
+Based on the dentist’s office photos online, I can only hope this highly professional dental practice has taken and will take every precaution.
 I have no choice.
 I have to proceed.

 |Warthogs testicles become engorged during the mating season.|

 Yes, I am sick and tired of having medical issues.
-I guess if we were like “normal people” we’d live in a retirement community in a warm climate with a regular doctor and dentist at our disposal as needed requiring no mention here whatsoever.
+If we were like “normal people,” we’d live in a retirement community in a warm climate with a regular doctor and dentist at our disposal as needed requiring no mention here whatsoever.